SathyaBhat/sathyabh.at/content/weekly-notes/2025/01-2024/index.md

 ### Link of the week

 Jason Cammisa from [Hagerty](https://youtu.be/YffShJxkUyU?si=lhTqux27ZOHaEQV8) has a fabulous video covering a drag race comparison of many cars.
-What caught my eye was the visuals and the cinematography of the entire video - incredibly well done that hooks you into the content even more.
+What caught my eye were the visuals and the cinematography of the entire video - incredibly well done that hooks you into the content even more.

 {{< youtube YffShJxkUyU  >}}